sarweshs/review-system/README.md

 ## Python
 - See `review-python/README.md` for setup instructions.

+## Ports
+- **Keycloak**: 8080 (for authentication/SSO)
+- **review-service**: 7070 (Spring Boot API)
+- **review-dashboard**: 8081 (UI/dashboard)

+## Keycloak Integration
+- The system uses Keycloak (running on port 8080) for authentication and SSO.
+- Make sure Keycloak is running and configured with the appropriate realms, clients, and users for your environment.
+- The review-service and review-dashboard modules are configured to use Keycloak for OAuth2/OIDC login and security.

 ## Adding More Modules
 - To add a new Java module: create a new directory, add a `pom.xml`, and add it to the `<modules>` section in the root `pom.xml`.